Find Affordable College Courses

 $6,754 Average Tuition & Fees

 A rank of #2 on this year’s list means Southern Maine Community College is a great value for communication and journalism students.
-Located in the city of South Portland, SMCC is a public school with a medium-sized student population.
+Located in the small city of South Portland, SMCC is a public college with a moderately-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at SMCC are $6,754 a year.
+SMCC undergraduate students pay an average of $6,754 in tuition and fees each year.
 After completing their degree, communication and journalism graduates from SMCC carry an average student debtload of $10,000.

 $15,380 Average Tuition & Fees

 Out of the 58 schools in the New England Region that were part of this year’s ranking, Southern New Hampshire University landed the # 3 spot on the list.
-Located in the suburb of Manchester, SNHU is a private not-for-profit college with a fairly large student population.
+Located in the medium-sized suburb of Manchester, SNHU is a private not-for-profit school with a very large student population.

-Out-of-state tuition fees for undergraduate students at SNHU are $15,380 per year.
+The average tuition and fees for an out-of-state undergraduate student at SNHU are $15,380 a year.
 After completing their degree, communication and journalism graduates from SNHU carry an average student debtload of $29,168.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $221.

-Full Communication & Journalism at Southern New Hampshire University Report
+Read full report on Communication & Journalism at Southern New Hampshire University

 #4